 - Is the employee currently receiving salary protection?

 - Is the employee substituting into a position that is more than one classification level higher than their base position?

 - Is the employee in (or substituting into) a BCGEU position with a temporary market adjustment?

-- Is the employee in one of the following growth classifications - social program officer, correctional officer, commercial transport inspector, paralegal or community program officer (EAW)?
+- Is the employee in one of the following growth classifications?

-- Is periodic substitution in the position normally required and stated in the employee's job description?
+- Is substituting periodically in the position normally required and stated in the employee's job description?

-- For an employee currently receiving temporary market adjustment and who will be substituting into a management position (DOCX, 151KB)
+- For an employee currently receiving temporary market adjustment and substituting into a management position (DOCX, 151KB)

-- For an employee currently receiving temporary market adjustment who will be substituting into a non-temporary market adjustment position (DOCX, 143KB)
+- For an employee currently receiving temporary market adjustment and substituting into a non-temporary market adjustment position (DOCX, 143KB)